Tips and Incentives for Alternative Transportation

 - Take advantage of local shuttles.
 For trips around campus and University Circle, Access Services manages an extensive network of shuttle buses, lovingly referred to as “Greenies” around campus.
 Additionally, Circle Link Bus services campus and stops at a number of University Circle locations including the Art Museum, Cleveland Natural History Museum, Louis Stokes Cleveland VA Hospital, and the Uptown Shopping and Entertainment District.
 The Heights AM Loop and Evening South shuttles head into Cleveland Heights, through Coventry to help both students and staff get to and from campus.
 Check the shuttle map for full details.

 - If you both live and work near five or more colleagues, organizing a vanpool through Enterprise/ vRide would be a great idea.
 Your group would rent the van and take turns driving.
 There are tax and insurance deductions you can take advantage of along with the reduced cost of gas and vehicle maintenance.
-Learn more on NOACA's website and RTA's also.
+Learn more on NOACA's website.

 Sustainable Transportation Videos